pantheon-systems/documentation/source/docs/articles/frequently-asked-questions.md

 ### What versions of Drupal does Pantheon support?

-Pantheon supports Drupal 6, 7 and 8.
-Users can create sandbox [Drupal 8 sites](/docs/articles/drupal/8/).
-At this time, Drupal 8 support is on [Github](https://github.com/pantheon-systems/drops-8/issues) .
+Pantheon supports Drupal 6, 7, and 8 sites.

 ### What versions of WordPress does Pantheon support?